VasileiosAidonis/covid-19/README.md

 ```
 ![Image](/images/Percentage_graph.jpg)

-The next three graphs represent the:
+The next three graphs represent:
 - **Tests that were made by EODY** *(without counting the rapid tests)*
 - **People died due to coronavirus**
 - **Intubated patients**